GorbulasDev/learnelectra/docs/faq.md

 <details><summary>Where are the staking pools at?</summary>
 <p>
 <br />
 As the saying goes, not your keys, not your coins.
 With staking pools, the person who runs them has the private keys.
 This allows them to access your coins at ANY time and stake them how they wish or even move your coins.
-Yes, everyone wants to make more Electra!
-But at the expense to have your coins vulnerable, the Electra Team does not support it.
+Yes, everyone wants to make more XEP!
+But at the expense to have your coins vulnerable, the Electra Protocol Team does not support it.
 This is not stopping individuals to make their own staking pools but this is why we do not support voting on those type of listings.
-As it is common if something happens to a user's coins, Electra Team is blamed.
+As it is common if something happens to a user's coins, Electra Protocol Team is blamed.
 Stay safe and hold your own coins.
 </p>
 </details>